oneananda/AWS_Operations/Learning/AWS Terminologies/README.md

 IAM allows you to securely manage access to AWS services and resources.
 You can create users, groups, and roles, and assign specific permissions to control who can access what.

 ---

+### **AWS Lambda**
+AWS Lambda is a serverless computing service that lets you run code without provisioning or managing servers.
+You pay only for the compute time you consume.

+---